Last updatedMay 19, 2026

 Who will use this and how?

-Map out the user journey.
-Consider adoption barriers, training needs, and how this fits into existing workflows.
+Map the user journey.
+Consider training needs, adoption barriers, and existing workflows.

 What's your timeline and budget?

-AI projects often take longer and cost more than expected.
-Factor in data preparation, iteration, and ongoing maintenance.
+AI projects take longer than expected.
+Factor in data prep, iteration, and ongoing maintenance.

-Users should always know when they're interacting with AI.
-Make it clear what the AI does, how it makes decisions, and what its limitations are.
-Don't hide AI behind a facade of human interaction.
+Users should always know when they're interacting with AI, what it does, and what its limits are.

-AI systems can perpetuate or amplify existing biases.
-Test with diverse datasets, monitor outputs for unfair outcomes, and have processes in place to address bias when it's discovered.
+AI can amplify existing biases.
+Test with diverse data, monitor outcomes, and have a process to address issues.

 Respect user data.
-Follow regulations like GDPR, implement proper consent mechanisms, and be transparent about how data is used.
-Consider data minimisation—collect only what you need.
+Follow GDPR, minimise collection, and be transparent about how it's used.

 Safety & reliability

-Establish clear ownership and responsibility.
-Who's accountable when something goes wrong?
-Create governance frameworks and document your AI systems' capabilities and limitations.
+Establish ownership.
+Who's responsible when something goes wrong?
+Document capabilities and limitations.

 Garbage in, garbage out.
-Most AI projects fail because of poor data, not poor algorithms.
-Budget significant time for data cleaning, labelling, and validation.
-It's unglamorous but critical.
+Most projects fail because of poor data, not poor algorithms.

 AI makes mistakes.
-Always include human review for critical decisions, especially early on.
-Trust but verify.
-Build feedback loops so the system can learn from errors.
+Build human review into critical decisions, especially early on.

 Measure success

-Don't try to measure everything at once.
-Pick 3-5 key metrics that align with your goals.
-Review regularly and adjust as you learn what actually matters for your use case.
+Pick 3–5 metrics aligned with your goals.
+Review regularly and adjust as you learn.

 What businesses should invest in